vlstill/presentations/202001_rh_research_day/pres.md

 \medskip
 \texttt{\$ divine check program.cpp}}
-\only<2>{It can process single files, or we can use a replacement compiler to compile larger programs into a form which can be processed by DIVINE.
+\only<2>{It can process single files, or we can use a replacement compiler to compile larger programs so they can be processed by DIVINE.

 \medskip
 \texttt{\$ make CC=divcc}\\